FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

 - ``AllowOnlineAccess``: true / false - Whether app can request refresh tokens while the user is offline, see `SMART on FHIR refresh tokens`_.
 A user is offline if he is logged out of Firely Auth, either manually or by expiration
 - ``AllowFirelySpecialScopes``: true / false - Allow app to request scopes for Firely Server specific operations.
 Currently just 'http://server.fire.ly/auth/scope/erase-operation'
 - ``RequireClientSecret``: true / false - A :term:`public client` cannot hold a secret, and then this can be set to ``false``.
 Then the ``ClientSecrets`` section is ignored.
 See also the note below.
+- ``AccessTokenLifetime``: How long should an :term:`access token` be valid for a client?
+The value is specified as HH:mm:ss.
+A single integer is interpreted as days.
+NOTE: To account for clock skew, Firely Server adds a 5 minute grace period to the token lifetime by default when validating JWTs, but not reference tokens.
 - ``RefreshTokenLifetime``: If the client is allowed to use a :term:`refresh token`, how long should it be valid?
 The value is in days.
 You can also use HH:mm:ss for lower values.
 - ``ConsentLifetime`` : This is an optional setting which can specify a period after which the users consent will be revoked.
 The value is in days.
 You can also use HH:mm:ss for lower values.
 - ``AccessTokenType``: ``Jwt`` or ``Reference``. ``Jwt`` means that this client will get self-contained Json Web Tokens. ``Reference`` means that this client will get reference tokens, that refer to the actual token kept in memory by Firely Auth.
 For more background see :term:`reference token`.